XavierBoubert/redmine-me/README.md

 ## Roadmap

+- build in every os
+- add a tray icon
 - app single instance
 - app auto reload
 - Refactor: the activeIssue has to be inside the issues